Deciding between NordVPN and Surfshark is incredibly tricky.

 With all of those simultaneous connections possible, you might want to know which platforms you can use NordVPN on.

-The number of devices and systems that NordVPN users can use is more than decent, even when compared to other leading VPN companies, and it includes all popular ones.
+The number of devices and systems that NordVPN users can download and use their VPN apps on is more than decent, even when compared to other leading VPN companies, and it includes all popular ones.
 With it, you can protect: